wendellup/claystack/README.md

 * mv .env.example .env
 * Put your private key(keys) into KEYS field.
 Eg: KEYS=000000000,011111111,0222222222
 * There is requests limit on the default API I provided in the .env.
 So it's better to get yourself a own API from https://www.alchemy.com/ or https://infura.io/ (Goerli Network and Rinkeby Network)
+* You need a little bit of GETH and ETH(Rinkeby)

-## Claiming Faucet, Staking, Unstaking and claim stake for Goerli Network
+## Claiming from Faucet, Staking, Unstaking and claim stake for Goerli Network
 * `node victoria_goerli.js`

-## Claiming Faucet, Staking, Unstaking and claim stake for Rinkeby Network
+## Claiming from Faucet, Staking, Unstaking and claim stake for Rinkeby Network
 * `node victoria_rinkeby.js`

 ### Check ranking